Futsal Finalissima 2022 semi-finals: Portugal 2-1 Paraguay, Argentina 0-3 Spain

 Article summary

-Portugal and Spain will face off in the first Futsal Finalissima final on Sunday as the European teams came out on top in Buenos Aires.
+Portugal and Spain will face off in the inaugural Futsal Finalissima final on Sunday after the European teams came out on top in Buenos Aires.

 Article top media content